mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/upgrade/node-pool/index.md

 This topic details how to update the worker node pool by updating the k8s version:

 The worker node pool is described by a MachineDeployment resource, which references immutable PreprovisionedMachineTemplate and KubeadmConfigTemplate resources.
-This topic explains how patch patch the MachineDeployment in order to update the node pool in place.
+This topic explains how to patch the MachineDeployment in order to update the node pool in place.

 ## Prepare the environment